marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Name of the game
 	First of all, you can specify the name of the game.
 If your game is available in different languages, you have to provide a translation of the title as well.

+Alternative title
+	You can also define an alternative title which is displayed instead of the name wherever the game is listed in your own account.
+Other users will see the original name of the game and not the alternative title.

+	..note:: This features is useful if you imported a game, which has the same name as one of your games.
+Then you can use the alternative title to distinguish from your game, because you cannot change the original name of the game which belongs to another user.

 Creation date
 	The created field shows the creation date of the game, which is not editable.